 Banking With SoFi

 Not happy with your current bank?
-Why not open a bank account online with SoFI?
+Why not open a bank account online with SoFi?
 We’ll help you bank better.
-When you open SoFi Checking and Savings with direct deposit, you’ll earn a top-notch 2.50% APY and you won’t pay any account fees.
-What’s more, qualifying accounts can have direct deposit paid up to two days earlier—among many more perks!
+When you open SoFi Checking and Savings with direct deposit, you’ll earn a competitive APY and you won’t pay any account fees.
+What’s more, qualifying accounts can have direct deposit paid up to two days earlier — among many more perks!

 Can a direct deposit go into a closed account?